Rudolf Slánský: Trial

+In 1951, after Josip Broz Tito of Yugoslavia broke with him, Stalin decided to "purge" the Communist parties of the satellite countries of the Soviet Union in order to deter any further revolts against his rule.
+Most historians think that, fearing arrest and death, President Gottwald of Czechoslovakia decided to sacrifice his best friend, Rudolf Slánský, in order to save himself.
 On November 24, 1951, at 1 a.m.
-Slánský was arrested in his villa and imprisoned.
+Slánský was arrested and imprisoned.
+During the following year he was tortured into confessing his "crimes".
 Bedřich Geminder and Jarmila Taussigová were also arrested the same day.
-This was after the split between Tito and the Soviet Union, and official USSR rhetoric had turned against Zionism.
-The Soviet Union was intent on keeping power in the Eastern bloc countries.
+Official USSR rhetoric had turned against Zionism.
+Stalin was intent on keeping power in the Eastern bloc countries.

 Party rhetoric asserted that Slánský was spying as part of an international western capitalist conspiracy to undermine socialism and that punishing him would avenge the Nazi murders of Czech communists Jan Šverma and Julius Fučík during World War II.

 Some historians say that Stalin desired complete obedience from leaders of the so-called "People's Democracies" (that is, Eastern bloc countries), as well as at home.
-He threatened to conduct purges of the "national communists".
-According to this theory, Gottwald, fearing for his own safety, decided to sacrifice his longtime collaborator and associate Slánský.
+He threatened to conduct "purges" of the "nationalistic communists".

 Other historians, though, say that the rivalry between Slánský and Gottwald escalated after the 1948 coup.
-Slánský began consolidating his power within the party secretariat and placing more of his party supporters in governmental positions, encroaching on Gottwald’s position as president after the resignation of Beneš.
+Slánský began consolidating his power within the party secretariat and placing more of his party supporters in governmental positions, encroaching on Gottwald's position as president after the resignation of Beneš.
 Stalin backed Gottwald because he was believed to have a better chance of building up the Czechoslovak economy into a position where it could start producing useful goods for the Soviet Union.

 Slánský was thought to be weakened by his image as a "cosmopolitan" figure.
 Gottwald and his ally Antonín Zápotocký, both populists, tarred Slánský with charges of belonging to the bourgeoisie.
-Slánský and his allies were also opposed by old-time party members, the government, and the party’s Political Bureau.
+Slánský and his allies were also opposed by old-time party members, the government, and the party's Political Bureau.
 In prison after his arrest, Slánský was tortured and he attempted suicide.

 The trial of the 14 national leaders began on 20 November 1952, in the Senate of the State Court, with the prosecutor being Josef Urválek.
 It lasted eight days.
 As in the Moscow show trials of the late 1930s, the defendants admitted guilt in court and requested a death sentence.
 Slánský was found guilty of "Trotskyite-Titoist-Zionist activities in the service of American imperialism."
 He was publicly hanged at Pankrác Prison on 3 December 1952.
 His body was cremated, and the ashes were scattered on an icy road outside of Prague.